BreadchainCoop/breadchain-crowdstaking/src/markdown/faq.md

 ### What can I do with BREAD?

 BREAD is essentially a wrapped version of DAI and is always backed by an equivalent amount of DAI so you can use BREAD similarly as you would DAI except by using BREAD, you are expressing your support for the cooperative economy.
 In the Crypto Leftist discord community, as a BREAD holder you get access to an extra channel only accessible to holders of BREAD.
 As the Breadchain Network grows, we plan on having more benefits to holding or transacting with BREAD.

+Listeners of [The Blockchain Socialist] (https://theblockchainsocialist.com/) podcast can become members of the TBS DAO by purchasing the TBS NFT monthly subscription in BREAD which gives them access to being able to vote on what happens to a portion of the revenues collected.

 If you’re interested in partnering up to explore uses of BREAD with your own project, please reach out at breadchaincoop@gmail.com.
 We are especially interested in attempts to use BREAD as a reserve asset for helping cooperative blockchain projects.

 ### Is this stablecoin risky like what happened with LUNA / UST?

-The difference with UST is that DAI, which backs BREAD, is an over-collateralized stablecoin that runs on MakerDAO whereas UST was an algorithmic stablecoin with very little collateralization.
-Of course there is always a risk in anything financial, but the basics of BREAD token solvency relies ultimately on 2 things:
+The difference with UST is that DAI, which backs BREAD, is an over-collateralized stablecoin that runs on MakerDAO whereas UST was an algorithmic stablecoin with very little or no collateralization.
+Of course there is always a risk in this space, but the basics of BREAD token solvency relies ultimately on 3 things:

 - Solvency of DAI
 - Solvency of the Aave protocol
+- No unforeseen smart contract bugs

-Given those two assumptions, BREAD is solvent.
+Given those three assumptions, BREAD is solvent.